 Avoiding uncooked vegetables and undercooked shellfish

 Shellfish tend to carry other forms of Vibrio as well.

-In the United States, a cholera vaccine is available for people aged 18 to 64 years old if they are traveling to areas where cholera occurs.
+In the United States, a cholera vaccine is available for people aged 18 to 64 years if they are traveling to areas where cholera occurs.
 It is taken by mouth in a single dose.
 However, whether this vaccine is effective for more than 3 to 6 months is unknown.

-Two other vaccines for cholera are available outside the United States.
+Three other vaccines for cholera are available outside the United States.
 These vaccines provide 60 to 85% protection for up to 5 years.
 These vaccines are taken by mouth in two doses.
 Booster doses are recommended after 2 years for people who continue to be at risk of getting cholera.

 Rapid replacement of lost body water and salts is lifesaving.
 Most people can be treated effectively with a solution given by mouth.
 These solutions are designed to replace the fluids the body has lost.

 For severely dehydrated people who cannot drink, a salt solution is given intravenously.

 In epidemics, if the intravenous solution is not available, people are given a salt solution by mouth or, if needed, through a tube inserted through the nose into the stomach.
 After enough fluids are replaced to relieve symptoms, people should drink at least enough of the salt solution to replace the fluids they have lost through diarrhea and vomiting.